ECEn 324 Review Topics: Chapter 7

 (What information is contained within a relocation entry and

-Which sections are affected by relocation?)
+which sections are affected by relocation?)

 - What kind of symbol information is present?